Mysteries of Capotauro: investigating the puzzling nature of an extreme F356W-dropout: Results

 \subsection{Is Capotauro a $z\!\sim\!30$ galaxy?}

 Our first SED-fitting runs with galactic templates and models were performed adopting open redshift priors for \texttt{BAGPIPES}, \texttt{Cigale} and \texttt{ZPHOT} following the configurations described in Section~\ref{sec:2.4_sedfittingsetup}.
 For our \texttt{BAGPIPES} runs, we fitted both the photometry alone as well as a combination of both photometry and the available spectrum.
-For this latter fit, we masked the CAPERS spectrum of \textit{Capotauro} in the $\lambda$ range 3.9$\,\mu$m $\!\leq\!\lambda\!\leq\!4.1\,\mu$m to exclude the noise spike present in this part of the spectrum (see Figure~\ref{fig:capers_spectrum}).
+For this latter fit, we masked the CAPERS spectrum of \emph{Capotauro} in the $\lambda$ range 3.9$\,\mu$m $\!\leq\!\lambda\!\leq\!4.1\,\mu$m to exclude the noise spike present in this part of the spectrum (see Figure~\ref{fig:capers_spectrum}).

-Regardless of the code or setup adopted in the extragalactic scenario, all our configurations consistently recover a primary solution for \textit{Capotauro} at $z\!\sim\!32$, yielding compatible best-fit estimates in terms of redshift (both in the photometry-only and spectro-photometric fits).
-This solution is consistent with interpreting the apparent rise in the CAPERS spectrum of \textit{Capotauro} at $\lambda\!>\!4\,\mu$m, combined with the non-detection in the JWST/NIRCam bands at $\lambda\!<\!4\,\mu$m, as the signature of an extreme Lyman-break galaxy, with the break located between the F356W and F410M bands (see Figure~\ref{fig:best-fit_photo}).
+Regardless of the code or setup adopted in the extragalactic scenario, all our configurations consistently recover a primary solution for \emph{Capotauro} at $z\!\sim\!32$, yielding compatible best-fit estimates in terms of redshift (both in the photometry-only and spectro-photometric fits).
+This solution is consistent with interpreting the apparent rise in the CAPERS spectrum of \emph{Capotauro} at $\lambda\!>\!4\,\mu$m, combined with the non-detection in the JWST/NIRCam bands at $\lambda\!<\!4\,\mu$m, as the signature of an extreme Lyman-break galaxy, with the break located between the F356W and F410M bands (see Figure~\ref{fig:best-fit_photo}).
 The estimated rest-frame ultra-violet (UV) luminosity is $M_{\rm UV}\!\sim\!-21.5$.
+Not surprisingly, the detection probability of such a bright ultra high-z object within the CEERS survey volume is extremely low, amounting to $\sim\!10^{-7}$ (when integrating $z\!\sim\!30$ predictions of the UV luminosity function by \citealt{2024MNRAS.527.5929Y}, without enhancements) or even $\sim\!10^{-3}$ (adjusting the $z\!\sim\!30$ UV luminosity function predicted by \citealt{2024MNRAS.527.5929Y} for a top-heavy IMF boost and stochastic star-formation variability so to reproduce the object's brightness at these extremely high redshifts).
 We note that, if the tentative 3.63$\,\mu$m line were real, a solution at z$\sim$29 could remain viable by interpreting this feature as Lyman-$\alpha$ emission.

-Despite the consistent primary peak at $z\!\sim\!31.7$, there are a number of lower-probability $z\!<\!15$ solutions for \textit{Capotauro} that we will characterize in the following sections, with \texttt{ZPHOT} predicting the highest $z\!<\!10$ solution volume due to the nature of the libraries exploited by the code.
+Despite the consistent primary peak at $z\!\sim\!31.7$, there are a number of lower-probability $z\!<\!15$ solutions for \emph{Capotauro} that we will characterize in the following sections, with \texttt{ZPHOT} predicting the highest $z\!<\!10$ solution volume due to the nature of the libraries exploited by the code.

 Due to the limited number of detections available, most physical parameters derived from SED fitting are only loosely constrained.
 Nevertheless, the best-fit stellar masses are consistently found to be $\lesssim\!10^{9.5}\,M_\odot$ within $1\sigma$ uncertainties, with good agreement between \texttt{BAGPIPES} and \texttt{CIGALE} (whereas \texttt{ZPHOT} returns an unconstrained estimate).
 The dust attenuation parameter $A_V$ exhibits a large scatter, with best-fit values consistent with zero within $2\sigma$ in each of the fitting codes, including our \texttt{BAGPIPES} runs adopting both the \cite{2000ApJ...533..682C} attenuation model and the Small Magellanic Cloud (SMC) law \citep{1984A&A...132..389P, 1985A&A...149..330B}.
 Similarly, star formation history (SFH)-related best-fit parameters — including the metallicity, $\tau_{\rm del}$ (or $t_{\rm max}$ in the case of a log-normal SFH), and the derived star formation rate — remain poorly constrained, independently of the assumed SFH.
 In our \texttt{BAGPIPES} runs, we explored both a delayed-exponential SFH \citep[e.g.,][]{2017A&A...608A..41C, 2019MNRAS.483.2621C} and a log-normal one \citep[e.g.,][]{2017ApJ...839...26D, 2018MNRAS.478.2291C}, always recovering a compatible best-fit redshift within the errors.